Every year, there's approximately 200,000 men diagnosed with prostate cancer. It's the second most common cancer amongst men in the United States.

 - MRI-guided laser ablation: Focal laser ablation uses highly targeted heat to eradicate cancerous tumor(s) within the prostate.
 During an MRI-guided focal laser ablation procedure, the patient is given intravenous (IV) sedation while lying in an MRI machine.
 After injecting a local anesthetic, physicians insert a small catheter to deliver a tiny optical fiber, the laser and a cooling device into the prostate.
 Under real-time MRI guidance, the laser is positioned within the tumor and used to heat the area to a temperature that kills cancer cells.
 The physicians monitor the temperature within and around the treatment region to protect healthy tissue, especially areas near critical structures such as the urethra, erectile function nerves and the rectal wall.

-- HIFU (High-Intensity Focused Ultrasound): HIFU uses the energy of sound waves to create heat and destroy cancer cells.
+- HIFU (High-Intensity Focused Ultrasound): HIFU uses the energy of high-frequency sound waves to create heat and destroy cancer cells.
 During the procedure, a small ultrasound probe is inserted into the patient’s rectum while the patient is asleep from anesthesia.
-Guided by MRI scans, the physician finds the tumor and delivers a strong beam aimed at the tumor in the prostate gland.
+Guided by 3D detailed images, the physician finds the tumor and delivers a strong beam aimed at the diseased tissue in the prostate gland.
+HIFU is a noninvasive precision treatment that spares healthy tissue and lowers the chances of negative side effects associated with radical prostate surgery, such as impotence or incontinence.
+UChicago Medicine is the first medical center in the Midwest to offer and perform this procedure with the Focal One advanced robotic technology.
+This fills a significant treatment void for men with localized prostate cancer who find themselves in between active surveillance and treatments such as radiation, ablation or whole gland removal.
+The treatment has been used for years in both Europe and Asia.

 Request an Appointment for Prostate Cancer Care